 In this guide, you’ll learn:

-- Where it comes from and why it still exists
+- Where the abbreviation comes from

 2. What Does “FW Meaning in Text” Mean?